Tasuku-CV6/github-example/class-notes/instructions.md

 Let it sit for a couple of mintues then once cooled down feel free to eat it
 How to make pasta
+first step is to cook the pasta in hot water